The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 Distortion equal unit.

 The result is an image similar to an exact projection, but magnified 1.22 times.
-The figure shows
+The picture shows

-The directions of the axes of ellipses depicting circles located in planes parallel to the coordinate
+Directions of the axes of ellipses depicting circles located in planes parallel to coordinates

 Planes.

-Large axes AB are perpendicular to the corresponding axonometric axes.
-Small axes CD
+Large AB axis is perpendicular to the corresponding axonometric axes.
+Small CD axis

-perpendicular to AB and are parallel corresponding axonometric axes.
+Perpendicular to AB and parallel corresponding axonometric axes.
 All three ellipses are equal.

-Dimensions of the axes of the ellipse in relation to diameter d circles :
+Ellipse axes dimensions in relation to diameter d circle :

 When building accurate projection with coefficient distortion 0.82 AB = d; CD = 0.58d.

-When building without reducing dimensions along all axes AB = 1.22d; CD = 0.71d.
+When constructed without reducing dimensions along all axes AB = 1.22d; CD = 0.71d.

 The isometry of the ball is shown in the figure.
 The outer contour of the ball is a circle.
 When constructing an exact

-projections R = d/2.
-When constructed with the distortion factor reduced to unity,R = 1.22d/2.
+Projections R = d/2.
+When plotted with the distortion coefficient reduced to unity,R = 1.22d/2.

-The hatching lines of the sections are applied parallel to one of the diagonals of the squares (conditionally depicted) lying
+The hatching lines of the sections are drawn parallel to one of the diagonals of the squares (conventionally depicted) lying

-in the respective coordinate planes.
-The sides of the conditional square are parallel to the axonometric axes.
+In the corresponding coordinate planes.
+The sides of a conventional square are parallel to the axonometric axes.

 Different sections of the same part are hatched with an inclination in different directions.